-Part-time faculty shall be included in the development of their performance criteria and the process for changing status from an adjunct instructor to an adjunct professor; a research scientist to a senior research scientist; and a coordinator to a senior coordinator.
-These criteria shall be noted in part-time faculty's contract and annual workplan.
-The criteria for appointment and promotion of part-time faculty shall focus on the specific work expectations of the faculty member (i.e., teaching, service, research).
+Part-time faculty members shall be included in the development of any specific performance criteria and the process for changing status from an adjunct instructor to an adjunct professor; a research scientist to a senior research scientist; and a coordinator to a senior coordinator.
+These criteria shall be noted in the part-time faculty member's contract.

-Part-time faculty in CEHD shall only be judged on their specific work expectations.
-The criteria in each area shall be the same as those for tenure and promotion of tenure-track faculty, although only one or two work expectations may be evaluated.
-Part-time faculty shall be reviewed annually in writing and these reviews shall be maintained in the office of the Dean.
+Part-time faculty members in the College shall only be judged on their specific work expectations.
+The criteria in each area shall be the same as those for tenure and promotion of tenure-track faculty members, adjusted for the specific work expectations to be evaluated.
+Part-time faculty members shall be reviewed annually in writing and these reviews shall be maintained in the office of the Dean.

 The criteria for appointment and promotion of part-time faculty shall focus on the specific work expectations of the faculty member (i.e., teaching, service/administration, research).
-The College of Education and Human Development shall provide electronic or other form of notice of part-time teaching opportunities to hire the most qualified part-time faculty and make the hiring process as open as possible.
+The College shall provide electronic or other forms of notice of part-time teaching opportunities to hire the most qualified part-time faculty members and make the hiring process as open as possible, consistent with the requirements of law and University policies.

-C. Emeritus appointments, either part-time or full-time, should originate in the departments.
-A department personnel committee recommendation along with the recommendation of the chair should be sent to the CEHD Personnel Committee, who in turn will make their recommendation to the CEHD Dean.
-The department's recommendation should include a narrative summary citing the professional accomplishments and record of the university service of the retiring faculty member.
+C. Emeritus appointments should originate in the Department.
+A department personnel committee recommendation along with the recommendation of the Department Chair should be sent to the College Personnel Committee, who in turn will make their recommendation to the Dean consistent with the criteria in Section 3.4.2.c.
+The Department's recommendation should include a narrative summary citing the professional accomplishments and record of the university service of the retiring faculty member.
 The Dean will then forward a recommendation to the Provost.
-This recommendation must be approved by the President and the Board of Trustees.
+Consistent with the requirements of The Redbook, Section 4.1.3, this recommendation will then be forwarded to the President and the Board of Trustees for approval.

 Sec.
-1.2 Nontenurable Full-Time Appointments
+1.2 Non-tenurable Full-Time Appointments